surajrana44/phyton-projects/README.md

 2️⃣ Rent Calculator

--Simple CLI app that calculates per person rent.
+- Simple CLI app that calculates per person rent.
--Takes total rent and number of people as input.
+- Takes total rent and number of people as input.
--Splits rent equally and prints each person’s share.
+- Splits rent equally and prints each person’s share.